We’ve curated, vetted, and categorized a list of up-to-date statistics below.

 - “Quality of content” is rated the #1 most important success factor among all bloggers.
 However, higher-income bloggers put much more emphasis on promoting their content than lower-income bloggers do (GrowthBadger).

-- The majority of bloggers add around two to three images per blog post (Orbit Media).
+- Most bloggers add around one to three images per blog post (Orbit Media).

-- Only 26% of bloggers work with editors (Orbit Media).
+- 37% of bloggers work with editors (Orbit Media).

 - The most common complaints about content—too wordy, poorly written, or poorly designed (Adobe).

-To get passive, consistent traffic to your blog, you should ensure the content ranks in the search engines.
+To get consistent traffic to your blog, you first need to get your article indexed and ranking in the search engines.

 - 68% of online experiences begin with a search engine (BrightEdge).

 - 90.63% of pages get no organic search traffic from Google (Ahrefs).